The last stands: Richmond starts taking down Confederate statues’ pedestals, too

 DiPasquale has some experience with the topic.
 He created the statue of tennis legend Arthur Ashe that the city installed a few blocks farther west on Monument Avenue in the 1990s.

-“There’s a time capsule under the Ashe monument,” DiPasquale said, “because I put it there..”
+“There’s a time capsule under the Ashe monument,” DiPasquale said, “because I put it there.”